coder-mike/microvium/doc/native-host/memory-usage.md

 ![Memory profile](../images/memory-usage.svg)

 Each region will be discussed in more detail in the following sections.
-The minimum size needed for each section (i.e. the space used to run an empty VM) on a 16-bit host is as follows:
+The minimum size needed for each section (i.e. the space used to run an empty VM):

-  - **Microvium engine**: `12 kB`
+  - **Microvium engine**: 8 to 16 kB (See [size-tests.md](../../size-test/size-tests.md))
   - **Bytecode**: `32 B`
   - **Data memory** (in RAM): `22 B`
   - **Heap memory** (in RAM): `0 B` (if there are no heap allocations)